worktheclock/replit.github.io/repls/intro.md

 Every repl you create is a fully functional development and production environment. "[Hosting from your editor](https://amasad.me/hosting)" makes it easy to iterate quickly on your work, collaborate with others, and get feedback.

-We know that's a lot to take in, so we've broken done some of the key features below for [developers](#developers), [startups](#hosting), [teachers](#teachers) and [learners](#learners).
+We know that's a lot to take in, so we've broken down some of the key features below for [developers](#developers), [startups](#hosting), [teachers](#teachers) and [learners](#learners).
 Choose your own path, or go through all of them to become an expert in all things Replit.

 <a name="developers"></a>
 ## Writing Code: Replit for Software Developers

 For software developers, Replit can be your cloud-based IDE.
 Having a cloud IDE offers several advantages.
-There's no set up – you can access your environment from any device, including your phone or tablet, and everything will _just work_.
+There's no setup – you can access your environment from any device, including your phone or tablet, and everything will _just work_.
 You can manage things like dependencies, build scripts, and environment variables in a single place and always be in sync.
-It's also easy to get help from others – every repl is multiplayer by default, so you can work with other developers in a Google Docs like environemnt in real time from anywhere on the globe.
+It's also easy to get help from others – every repl is multiplayer by default, so you can work with other developers in a Google Docs-like environment in real-time from anywhere on the globe.

 Each repl is its own Docker container running in a VM, so you can run shell commands and do nearly anything else that is possible from a standard Linux box.